usnistgov/ARIAC/docs/tutorials/tutorial_3.rst

 In this tutorial you will learn how to:
   - Receive messages from a camera,
-  - Store the data internally in Python classes,
+  - Store the data internally,
   - Display the data on the standard output.